 The primary aim of the database is to elucidate the origin and meaning of the corpus of names (of whatever linguistic origin) and, in that respect, the project is entering its final phase.
 Phase 1 of completion is concerned with the historical administrative names of County Down (townlands, civil parishes, baronies and urban settlements); the data for the names in these categories has been checked in the database and each name has been provided with an explanation and discussion of its origin.
-The other five counties will be completed in further phases, starting with Phase 2, County Armagh.
+The other five counties will be completed in further phases, starting with Phase 2, County Antrim.
 The historical data for these five counties, while available in the database, will need to be checked in due course and should not be taken to be verified in its entirety at this stage.

 The database is currently searchable by map (which facilitates the location of a name in its geographical context) and by place-name or place-name element (which provides the historical profile of the name and further discussion of it, where available).
 It is also possible to search for an historical form and to establish to what modern name it has been assigned in the database.